cybertraining-dsc/fa20-523-326/project/project.md

 #### 4.2.2 Feature Engineering

-Murrah bufflao shown in Figure 5 is most productive and globally famous breed [^19].
-In addition, this breen is resistent to diseases and can adjust to various indian climate conditions.
+Murrah bufflao shown in Figure 5 is most productive and globally famous breed [^19], [^1].
+In addition, this breed is resistent to diseases and can adjust to various indian climate conditions.

 ![Murrah buffalo](https://github.com/cybertraining-dsc/fa20-523-326/raw/main/project/images/murrah_buffalo.jpeg)

 **Figure 5:** Murrah buffalo (Bubalus bubalis), globally famous local breed of Haryana, were exported to many nations [^12], [^13]

 In Feature engineering multiple attributes were derived needed in modelling or for analysis.
-For survery data total number of Murrah buffalo count and their percentage share was derived and listed in Table 1.
+For survery data total number of Murrah buffalo count and their percentage share were derived and listed in Table 1.
 Table 1 lists top 10 states with murrah buffalo count.
 Though Uttar pradesh is top state in india in terms of total number of buffalos but percentage share of murrah buffalo is more in state of Punjab.

 **Table 1:** Murrah buffalo percent share in top 10 state with buffalo count